 Dr. Dogris began working with Len Ochs (the founder of the LENS) in 2002 and in 2005 began creating new treatment protocols for the LENS that were adopted by the majority of his colleagues who utilize the LENS in practice.

-He is a member of the ISNR (International Society for Neurofeedback and Research) and participates in the ISNR annual conference.
-He works primarily in Bishop California in private practice, but lectures around the country providing training and consultation to practitioners who utilize NeuroField and LENS in professional practice.
+He is a member of the AAPB (Association for Applied Psychophysiology and Biofeedback) and the ISNR (International Society for Neurofeedback and Research) and participates in both the AAPB and the ISNR annual conferences.
+He works primarily in Bishop California in private practice, but lectures around the world providing training and consultation to practitioners who utilize NeuroField in professional practice.

 Dr. Dogris’ special trainings include:

 - Cognitive behavioral Interventions, Psychodynamic Interventions, Clinical Hypnosis, Eye Movement, Desensitization, and Reprocessing (EMDR), Voice Therapy, Gestalt Therapy, Rogerian Therapy, Loss & Grief Therapy, Cognitive Behavioral Treatment of Domestic Violence, Crisis Incident Debriefing

 - Nambudripad’s Allergy Elimination Technique (NAET)

 Bradley W. Wiitala, B.S.E.E.. has been designing analog, digital, and RF circuitry for military, commercial, and research institutions for over 25 years.
 Under Dr. Dogris’ direction, Brad developed the NeuroField X1000, X2000, HRV and EEG hardware and software.